-Urad dal offers a remarkable number of health benefits.
+Some urad dal nutrition facts and health benefits simply cannot be ignored.
 Fibre, potassium, vitamin B-complex, iron and magnesium found in urad dal can do wonders for you.
 The fibre lowers cholesterol levels and may stop plaque from developing in your arteries , while potassium effectively keeps the blood pressure in check.
 Magnesium, iron and vitamin B complex stimulate circulation, and keep the heart healthy.

 This black gram can also help perk up the working of the GI tract and effectively deal with heartburn, acidity, flatulence and constipation.
 Urad dal is a protein powerhouse as well.
 The hair and skin benefits from urad dal too.
 Clearly, the urad dal health benefits are tremendous!